Is It Better to Have an Associate’s Degree or a Certificate for Medical Assisting

 - Filling out insurance forms

 As you can tell, a medical assistants wear a lot of different hats.
 They work with patients both medically and professionally.
 In a lot of ways, they’re the liaison between patients and doctors, working to keep patients informed and to answer any questions they may have.

 Medical assistants exist practically wherever people come in to get medical help from professionals.
 They can be found in outpatient clinics, hospitals, family practices, etc.

 With this wide range of locations to work, it’s no surprise that medical assistants are in high demand.
-According to the American Association of Medical Assistants, the job of a medical assistant is growing a great deal faster than other jobs.1 This is due to:
+According to the American Association of Medical Assistants, the job of a medical assistant is growing a great deal faster than other jobs.2

 - The elderly: People are living longer than ever these days.
 As such, there is an increasing number of older people in need of medical assistance.